s3w3nofficial/presentations/aj/basic electronics/basic_electronics.md

 # LED

-LED stands for light emitting diode.
-It is basically a special type of diode that lights up when electricity passes through it.
-Like all diodes, the LED is polarized and electricity is only intended to pass through in one direction.
+- LED stands for light emitting diode
+- lights up when electricity passes through it

 ![bg 120% left](LED.jpg)

 ---

 # Switche

-A switch is basically a mechanical device that creates a break in a circuit.
-When you activate the switch, it opens or closes the circuit.
-This is dependent on the type of switch it is.
+- mechanical device that creates a break in a circuit.
+- When you activate the switch, it opens or closes the circuit.
+- NC / NO

 ![bg 100% right](switch.jpg)